 Waterfalls

-This is not a complete list of Yosemite's waterfalls.
-While all but the last two of the waterfalls listed below are in Yosemite Valley, both Yosemite Valley and many other areas of the park have waterfalls both big and small.
+Below is an incomplete list of some of Yosemite's more famous waterfalls.
+While all but the last two of the waterfalls listed are in Yosemite Valley, Yosemite Valley and many other areas of the park have waterfalls both big and small.

 Flows: approximately November through July, with peak flow in May.